-The purpose of the Bridge Funding program in Penn Engineering is to provide up to 12 months of gap funding for research projects to enable the continuation of a basal level of lab activity such that a currently funded project may progress to funding renewal.
+The Bridge Funding Partnership Program (BFPP) is a partnership between the Office of the Provost and the Schools designed to support the research program of faculty, who are experiencing lapses in funding and require institutional support to maintain their research program.
+Bridge Funding provides up to 12 months of gap funding for research projects to enable the continuation of a basal level of lab activity such that a currently funded project may progress to funding renewal.

 This program is intended to extend extramurally funded research projects only.
 Requests for pilot studies or other unfunded research will not be considered.
 Only projects administered through SEAS will be eligible for gap funding.
 Lastly, only those projects with a high likelihood of continued funding by the sponsor will be supported by this program.
 For example, this program will not support projects that have either received a poor score or that have completed the third review without being funded.

 Any approved gap funding will cease upon either the start date of the award or the notification that the final round of funding requests was not awarded.

 Eligibility: All full-time SEAS faculty (tenure and research tracks)

 The Office of the Associate Dean of Research accepts requests for Bridge Funding on August 15, December 15, and April 22.
 Review a previous call for funding from OVPR here.

 Requests will be reviewed by a committee consisting of the Senior Associate Dean, Dave Meaney, Associate Dean of Research, Cherie Kagan, and Vice Dean of Finance and Administration, Mike Matthews, in consultation with the Dean and department chairs.
 Awards will be made based on need, strength of the research program, and availability of funding.

 Requests should be made prior to the termination of existing funding.
 Justification should be provided if this is not the case.

 Projects must have been submitted for renewal to the original funding agency at least once for consideration in advance of the termination deadline and the review must be in hand and provided with the application.